nikoschr96/starter-academic/content/authors/admin/_index.md

 # Link to a PDF of your resume/CV.
 # To use: copy your resume to `static/media/resume.pdf`, enable `ai` icons in `params.toml`,
 # and uncomment the lines below.
-# - icon: cv
+ - icon: cv
-#   icon_pack: ai
+   icon_pack: ai
-#   link: media/resume.pdf
+   link: media/resume.pdf

 # Enter email to display Gravatar (if Gravatar enabled in Config)
-email: ""
+email: "nikoschr96@yahoo.com"

 # Highlight the author in author lists? (true/false)
 highlight_name: false
 ---

 Nikolaos Christoforidis is an Electrical and Computer Engineer.
 He graduated from the Department of Electrical and Computer Engineering at Aristotle University of Thessaloniki in August 2020 with a 7.25/10.00 GPA.
-His interests include software development, IT administration, medical informatics and Artificial Intelligence.
+His interests include software development, IT administration, Medical Informatics and Artificial Intelligence.

-{{< icon name="download" pack="fas" >}} Download my {{< staticref "media/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.
+{{< icon name="download" pack="fas" >}} Download my {{< staticref "media/resume.pdf" "newtab" >}}CV{{< /staticref >}}.